racerxr650r/avrOS/doc/MANUAL.md

    | install_avrdude.sh   | Downloads, boulds, and installs avrdude from the latest version on github |
    | setup_git.sh         | Prompts and configures the username and email for git. install_cli_tools.sh calls this script |

->[NOTE!]
+>[!NOTE]
 >These automated scripts will install additional software
->software packages and possibly update config files.
-I encourage you to
+>packages and possibly update config files.
+It's good practice to review
->review these scripts before running any of them.
+>these scripts before running any of them.

 ## Create a New Application Project Directory
 To create a new project, goto the `.../avrOS/app/avrOS_example` directory and run